cgwhouse/widen-bot/README.md

 WidenBot consists of three components:

 - A discord bot, configured via the Discord developer portal
-- The server (Lavalink), a standalone Java application
+- The server ([Lavalink](https://github.com/lavalink-devs/Lavalink)), a standalone Java application
 - The client (WidenBot), a .NET service

-Requires a Discord bot already configured and invited to server

-Remember note about lavalink google oauth prompt
+### Part 1: Dependencies

+- Python 3
+- .NET SDK 7 or newer
+- JRE 17 or newer (OpenJDK recommended)

+Make sure the outputs of `python --version`, `dotnet --list-sdks`, and `java --version` each look correct before continuing.

-### Part 1: Discord Bot
+### Part 2: Discord Bot

-1. Go to the Discord Developer Portal, login as yourself / whichever Discord account should own the bot, and create a new application
+1. Go to the Discord Developer Portal, login as the Discord account should own the bot, and create a new application

 2. Within the Bot settings: